Part 1 of 2 articles: the second covers cellular data in Europe

 You can also use an unofficial unlocking service, either at a store or on the Internet.
 Some unlocking services also provide after-sales service: if Apple releases an iPhone software update that invalidates their unlocking, they will unlock the new software for you at no extra charge.

-An important footnote on SIM cards: iPhone 4, 4S and iPads up until iPad 3 use “Micro SIMs” that are smaller than a regular SIM.
-Most SIM cards now come in a dual package — a standard-sized SIM that can be turned into a Micro-SIM by breaking off the plastic surrounding the metal contacts.
-The iPhone 5, 5C, 5S, 6, 6S, iPad Mini and iPad 4 and iPad Air use a new, even smaller and thinner SIM card called a “Nano SIM”.
+The iPhone 5-8 and X and iPads use a SIM card called a “Nano SIM”, but older phones use larger SIM cards.
 If you’re buying a pre-paid SIM card at a store, have them install it for you right then and there.
 Not only do they have the right tool to get the SIM card out of your device, but you can also be sure they gave you the right sized SIM card, and that it works.

 With smartphones becoming more powerful and now offering apps like Skype and Google Voice, it’s possible to get free calling if you are in a reasonably good WiFi hotspot (such as your hotel).
 Call quality depends on the WiFi network performance and Internet connection congestion at your location.
 If it’s busy and everyone is Skyping, you’ll get poor quality.
 But when it works, it’s a great alternative and can offer better voice quality than a regular call.